 How much does car rental insurance cost?

-Commercial Auto for a single-vehicle Turo or Getaround host typically costs $1,200–$2,500 per vehicle per year[1].
+Commercial Auto for a single-vehicle Turo or Getaround host typically costs $1,200–$2,500 per vehicle per year.
 Fleet operators see scaling efficiencies; 5+ vehicles often land at $900–$1,500 per vehicle.
 New hosts and operators with prior claims history pay the upper end of these ranges.
-Cost ranges from MoneyGeek 2026[2], Insureon 2024 industry data[3], and Get Business Coverage internal data 2026[4].
+Ranges built from state DOI commercial-auto rate filings (TAIPA TX 2025 Rate Group J as a residual-market ceiling reference; ISO commercial-auto filings for voluntary market), American Car Rental Association industry data, and III Commercial Auto research.
+See our live tracker for captured filings.

 | Coverage | Typical annual cost (per vehicle) |